datascaled/hyperx-pilot/README.md

 HyperX Pilot is a lightweight Tauri + Vue desktop companion for HyperX headsets.
 The initial release targets the HyperX Cloud III (wired) headset and focuses on a single task: toggling sidetone on and off without having to install HyperX's NGenuity suite.
 Support for additional models will be added as their HID behaviour is documented.

+## Installation

+Navigate to releases and download the latest one.

 ## What It Does
 - lists compatible HyperX headsets and lets you pick the active device
 - reads the current sidetone setting via HID feature reports